Roco-scientist/NGS-Barcode-Count/README.md

 it is not counted.
 <br>
 <br>
-Inspired by and some ideas adopted from <a href=https://github.com/sunghunbae/decode>decode</a>
+Inspired by and some ideas adopted from <a href=https://github.com/sunghunbae/decode target="_blank" rel="noopener noreferrer" >decode</a>

 ## Table of Contents
 <ul>